 avoid long sentences and complicated clauses — they leave you at a higher risk of grammar difficulties;

-proofread your emails manually to catch passive voice misuses and other stylistic issues.
+proofread your emails manually or consult with the Essay Tigers service to catch passive voice misuses and other stylistic issues.

 Mistake 5.
 Underestimating the power of subject lines